alisw/alibuild/docs/reference.markdown

     to be built.
   - `tag_basename`: if the tag resembles a path, e.g. `a/b/c`, returns the
     last part of the path, `c` in this case.
-  - `env`: dictionary whose key-value pairs are environment variables to be set, *e.g.*:
+  - `env`: dictionary whose key-value pairs are environment variables to be inherited by the build environment **of the package dependencies**, *e.g.*:

         env:
           "$ROOTSYS": $ROOT_ROOT

+    **Notice this affects only the environment
+    of the dependent packages, not the current recipe.
+If you meant to set them for the current recipe, simply use export in the recipe itself.**.

   - `prepend_path`: dictionary whose key-value pairs are an environment variable name and a path to be prepended to it, as it happens in `LD_LIBRARY_PATH`.